Name: Malachite Green

 - Agitate the solution with an airstone and adjust for a moderately strong flow of air.

 - Collect eggs in a net or grasp the object on which eggs are attached and dip them for not more than 10 seconds.
 Immediately replace the eggs into the original hatchery tank.
-Note: This is a one-time treatment only.
-Do not repeat.
-The dip solution may be kept for future use.
-Keep container tightly capped when not in use.

-Treatment for fungus on fishes
+Treatment for Fungus on Fishes

 - Transfer fishes to a separate quarantine tank, if possible.

-- Remove carbon, clean outside filter and return to use with clean mechanical filter media.
+- Remove carbon, clean outside filter, and return to use with clean mechanical filter media.

 - Calculate the actual volume of water to be treated, taking into consideration the displacement of water by sand and rock.